truenas/middleware/docs/userguide/freenas_system.rst

 Update
 ------

-Beginning with version 9.3, FreeNAS® uses signed updates rather than point releases.
+FreeNAS® uses signed updates rather than point releases.
 This provides the FreeNAS® administrator more flexibility in deciding when to upgrade the system in order to apply system patches or to add new drivers or features.
 It also allows the administrator to "test drive" an upcoming release.
 Combined with boot environments, an administrator can try new features or apply system patches with the knowledge that they can revert to a previous version of the operating system, using the instructions in :ref:`If Something Goes Wrong`.
 Signed patches also mean that the administrator no longer has to